LeoAlexandrov/Cms/README.md

 ### App configuration

 `appsettings.[Development].json` files link external settings file `settings.json`.
-Fix [this line](https://github.com/LeoAlexandrov/Cms/blob/master/AleProjects.Cms/appsettings.Development.json#L10) to simply **settings.json** value to use file from the repository.
+Fix [this line](https://github.com/LeoAlexandrov/Cms/blob/master/AleProjects.Cms/appsettings.Development.json#L10) to **"settings.json"** value to use file from the repository.
 Or copy linked files to some outer folder.

 ## Demo

-Here [admin.h-cms.net](https://admin.h-cms.net) is the current demo version.
+Here [admin.h-cms.net](https://admin.h-cms.net) is the current demo version with guests access.
 But guest users have readonly access rights.

 _To be continued..._